 Today’s small business owners wear more hats than ever – sales and marketing, IT and finance, and more.
 As they seek to streamline processes and cut costs with tight budget, they need business tech to hit the ground running.

 Investing in new technology help alleviate many of the concerns small business have, but if not approached properly, a tech investment can open your company up to an entirely new set of problems.
 Powerful business tools can quickly become frustrating roadblocks if they are not going well with IT.

 As a small business owner, before investing in a new technology, educate yourself on the following most common Tech challenges that small business faces and overcome them with the right solution and strategies.

 Most Common IT Challenges for Small Business and Possible Way Out

 1. Cyber Crime

-IT security is the number one challenge for organizations of all sizes.
+IT security is among the biggest challenges for organizations of all sizes.
 And it’s SMBs that really feel the sting.
 According to the 2018 Verizon Data Breach Investigations Report, 58% of cyber attack victims were small businesses.
 That’s no surprised, tough.
 You are lucrative enough to be a major target, but also small enough to lack the sophisticated security systems that are traditionally associated with larger enterprises.

 The annual lost of cybercrime was estimated at around $80K on average for small business.
 Spam, ransomware, and phishing are almost everywhere looking for sweet spots.
 Think of your trade secrets, confidential communication and customer information.
 What would be the impact if they fell into the wrong hands?
 A single breach can be enough to bring your company’s operations to a standstill and completely ruin people’s trust in your brand.
 That’s why you want to do your due diligence when it comes to security.

 How to overcome: Take every necessary steps to safeguard your systems and network.
 These include choosing solutions that come with robust anti-hacker mechanism and performing continual security precautions.
 Below is a list of basic measures you should consider to reduce possible threats.

 - Maintain a business-class firewall